SohaibHom/SohaibHom/README.md

 - 🌱 I'm currently working on **mobile, web, and desktop applications** development using **Flutter** .
 - 🔭 passionate about building **Smart systems** using **Flutter & TensorFlow**.
-- Solving problems in innovative ways? # That is my hobby
+- 🧮 Solving problems in innovative ways? *That is my hobby*
 - ⚡ **Flutter build --release** ;

 <div align="right">